amgross/CMSIS-POSIX/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/foo`)
-3. Commit your changes (`git commit -am 'Add foo'`)
-4. Push to the branch (`git push origin feature/foo`)
-5. Open a Pull Request
+PRs are highly welcome.

 Please try to match the existing formatting and naming conventions.
+No strict convention.

 ---